Lutece twins: Promotion and reception

-The Luteces have been the subject of fan labor works like cosplay and fan art.
-They have also been referenced outside of the BioShock series: noteworthy examples include a cameo appearance for an episode of My Little Pony: Friendship Is Magic, and a discussion by GamesRadar staff about the concept of probability.

-Analysis

-The coin flip scene, which the Luteces have observed coming up heads 122 times prior (every time tested), infers that they have recruited a different Booker from a similar number of alternate realities in order to accomplish their aims.
-Within this context, the coin-flip is a "constant" present in every universe and is thus destined to always have the same result.
-This scene has been compared to works like The Garden of Forking Paths and Rosencrantz and Guildenstern are Dead, which have similar themes about the subject of choice versus fate.

 Analyzing Claire Hummel's work on characters like the Luteces, Heli Salomaa remarked that her work as an assigned costume concept artist was further from fashion designer’s than costume designer’s position, but the full potential of utilizing costume narration was insufficient without further personality content and deeper analysis of the characters.
 To Salomaa, designing aspects of a historical period for any medium requires thorough familiarization with the collection of historical references, as it adds legitimacy and depth to the character, as costume history offers an endless selection of various authentic styles and guides the consistency of the art style.